Ahlstrom-Munksjö: Ahlstrom

 During the 1980s, Ahlstrom left the newsprint and magazine paper market and focused its operations on specialty papers.
 One of the most profound decisions in Finnish industrial history was made in 1987, when Ahlstrom unexpectedly sold its paper-producing units.
 Leaving newsprint production increased the relative value of Ahlstrom's specialty paper and engineering units.

 In the 1990s, Ahlstrom expanded its focus to include nonwoven products.
 At the end of 1996, Ahlstrom Corporation continued its expansion by acquiring the French specialty paper and nonwovens producer Sibille-Dalle.
 During that same year, Ahlstrom Corporation established the Ahlstrom Paper Group to encompass the company's fiber-based materials operations.

 In 2000, Ahlstrom acquired Dexter Corporation's nonwovens production facilities in the United States, Sweden and the United Kingdom.

 Recently, Ahlstrom is among the largest Nordic companies.
 The Ahlström family are still significant shareholders in the Ahlstrom Corporation.

 In 2001, the group split into three companies.
 The manufacturing divisions were transferred to the now public Ahlstrom Corporation.
 Ahlstrom Capital Oy was established as a private investment company.
 And A.Ahlstrom Osakeyhtio was established as a private forestry and real estate management company.

 In October 2005, Professor Johan Erik Gullichsen, chairman of Ahlstrom Corporation, was inducted into the Paper Industry International Hall of Fame for his innovations in the processing of pulp fiber suspensions at medium consistency.

-In 2012, Ahlstrom Corporation announced that its Label and Processing business area will be combined with Munksjö Group to create a world leader in specialty papers.
+In 2012, Ahlstrom Corporation announced that its Label and Processing business area will be combined with Munksjö Group.

 In 2016, Ahlstrom Corporation and Munksjö Oyj announced a plan to merge the two companies.